pfsense/docs/source/virtualization/virtualizing-pfsense-with-vmware-vsphere-esxi.rst

 will be run, give it more.

-To change the memory allocation to one of the sizes shown on the scale of the memory “thermometer”, click that value on the scale.
+To change the memory allocation to one of the sizes shown on the scale of the memory "thermometer", click that value on the scale.
 Click\ *' Next*'

 Network